micromata/Baumeister/README.md

 <BLANK LINE>
 Closes #28
 BREAKING CHANGE: Grunt Tasks aren’t available any longer.
-But there are equvalent Gulp tasks.
+But there are equivalent Gulp tasks.
 List the available tasks with `gulp --tasks`
 ```
 The body can include the motivation for the change and contrast this with previous behavior.